 If Muniz’s name is unfamiliar, his story may not be.
 He is the artist behind “Waste Land,” the Oscar-nominated documentary that followed him working with the pickers of a vast Rio landfill to turn their portraits into art.

 His signature trick is making images out of unlikely materials, then photographing them: sugar, chocolate, scrap, diamonds, dust.
-What you see from across the room dissolves, up close, into the raw stuff it was built from, and that gap between distance and detail is the whole point.
+What you see from across the room dissolves, up close, into the raw stuff it was built from, and that gap is the whole point.

 Curated by Daniel Rangel, the survey runs from early sculptures that few visitors will have seen to the photographic series that made his international reputation.
 It spans more than three decades and forty-three distinct bodies of work.

 The curator frames the retrospective as a plunge into Muniz’s visual grammar rather than a simple chronology.
-Because the artist keeps returning to the same question of how images are made and read, the older and newer work speaks to each other rather than sitting in neat historical order.
+The artist keeps returning to the same question of how images are made and read, so older and newer work speaks to each other rather than sitting in neat order.

 The pieces to look out for

 The single most striking object hangs in the rotunda.
-It is a pterosaur with an eight-point-two-metre wingspan, moulded from polymer infused with ashes from the fire that gutted Brazil’s National Museum in 2018, a quiet memorial folded into a spectacle.
+It is a pterosaur with an eight-point-two-metre wingspan, moulded from polymer infused with ashes from the fire that gutted Brazil’s National Museum in 2018.

 Near the entrance sits a ten-metre circular carpet printed with his “Medusa Marinara,” the Greek myth rendered in tomato sauce.
-Also on the ground floor is a full-size Ferrari Berlinetta sculpture, more than four metres long and weighing six hundred and fifty kilograms, that reproduces a childhood toy car down to its scratches.
+Also on the ground floor is a full-size Ferrari Berlinetta sculpture, more than four metres long and weighing six hundred and fifty kilograms, that reproduces a childhood toy car.

 Six series make their debut at this stage of the tour, and the closing timeline includes video monitors and an interview with the artist.
 For a foreign resident, it is a rare chance to see a globally collected Brazilian artist at full scale, at home, at no cost.